A study found the things in life that bore us the most. I came up with my own list.

 5 | Gratuitously long instant replay reviews (in all sports)

-I’m not in the “the games are too long” camp on any of the major sports, not even baseball.
+I’m not in the “the games are too long” camp on any of the most popular sports, not even baseball.
 But I do think it’s mind-numbing when instant replay reviews start creeping up into the four-, five- and six-minute range.
 Especially since it tends to be a crapshoot anyway which way the call is going to wind up.
-If those long delays always, unequivocally, produced correct results they’d be easier to take.
+If those long delays always, unequivocally, produced correct results, they’d be easier to take.

 4 | Video game cut screens

 Once upon a time, this would’ve been “waiting for your Candy Crush lives to regenerate,” but I gave that game up.
-Now I focus on those moments when a video game has to waste your time with things like “story” when you just wanna get back to the action.
+Now, I focus on those moments when a video game has to waste your time with things like “story” when you just wanna get back to the action, especially video game nudity action.

 3 | Having to register for an account when checking out of an e-commerce site